How to Run Effective Remote & Virtual Sales Presentations

 1. Before the sales presentation

-Before the virtual sales meeting, you need to prepare to ensure you get what you want from the interaction.
-To do this, always research the company you’re talking to – not only will your knowledge impress, but will it help you to deliver a concise pitch that accurately explains how your solution will solve their problem.
-Then create a meeting agenda that includes instructions on how to join the meeting alongside the content to be discussed.
-Lastly, decide on the software you’ll be using and double-check you know how to use all of the functions correctly.
+Before the virtual sales meeting, you must prepare to ensure you get what you want from the interaction.
+To do this, always research the company you’re talking to – not only will your knowledge impress, but it will help you to deliver a concise pitch that accurately explains how your solution will solve their problem.
+Then, create a meeting agenda that includes instructions on joining the meeting and the content to be discussed.
+Lastly, decide on the software you’ll be using and double-check that you know how to use all the functions correctly.

 2. During the sales presentation

 Transition into introducing the meeting contents and then start to run the meeting.
-In the end, you also want to make sure you have a nice wrap-up, recap, and summarise critical points to clarify everyone understands.
-“Here’s is what we talked about, here is what we agreed and this is what’s important to you”.
+Incorporating persuasive stories helps make presentations more effective as well.
+Ultimately, you also want to ensure you have a nice wrap-up, recap, and summarise critical points to clarify everyone understands.
+“Here’s is what we talked about, here is what we agreed, and this is what’s important to you.”

 3. After the sales presentation

-Your virtual sales meeting needs to be a skilful and orchestrated experience -while you may feel underconfident at first, you can use these actionable tips to settle into creating effective virtual sales meetings.
+Your virtual sales meeting needs to be a skillful and orchestrated experience -while you may feel underconfident at first, you can use these actionable tips to settle into creating effective virtual sales meetings.

 1. Know your tools